DavidMStraub/pylha/README.md

 ## Usage

-At the moment, pylha can only be used as a Python module (command line scripts will be added later).
+At the moment, pylha can only be used as a Python module (command line scripts might be added later).
 To install it, use

 ```
 pip3 install pylha